 Remember that there are always exceptions that you’ll have to learn specifically, but this pattern is a useful rule of thumb.

 Another good way to learn the gender of new words is to learn sentences that suggest the gender to you, or by linking words of the same gender and learning them together, such as l‘homme aime son vélo vert (the man loves his green bike) or la femme aime la forêt et ses belles fleurs (the woman loves the forest and its beautiful flowers).

-Another benefit of doing this is that, when you notice yourself using a certain form in your everyday speech, you’ll be reminded of how to form it in French.
+Another benefit is that when you notice yourself using a certain form in your everyday speech, you’ll be reminded of how to form it in French.

 A great resource for this is the book “English Grammar for Students of French,” however you can use any English grammar book that you already have, or even just do an online review to brush up.

-At the very least, make sure you know what a noun is, as well as adjectives, verbs, different tenses of verbs, types of clauses, adverbs, articles, prepositions and particles.
-Many of the French terms are similar to the English, making them easy to learn; for example, a verb is un verbe—not too hard to remember!
+At the very least, make sure you know each part of speech (noun, verb, adjective, etc.), different tenses of verbs, types of clauses, prepositions and particles.
+Many of the French terms are similar to the English, making them easy to learn—for example, a verb is un verbe—not too hard to remember!